Yang Shaohou: Modern lineages

 Yang Shaohou's favorite weapon was an iron seal carving stylus (鐵筆/铁笔, Pinyin: tiěbǐ), preferably one in each hand.
 He said weapons are just extensions of the hands, and felt he could better demonstrate tai chi moves while holding those small pointy tools.
 That potentially dangerous teaching method, along with his famously crippling empty-hand attacks, have not been included in the public curriculums of subsequent generations.

 Although he undoubtedly learned other weapons forms from his father and uncle, may have taught the more widely known Yang-style weapons forms when he deigned to teach public classes, and likely developed other routines and techniques himself, he apparently established no specific lineage of weapons training.
 In fact as noted above, Yu Zhijun's thorough book on the tai chi of Yang Shaohou disciple Wu Tunan includes only Wu (吳, Pinyin: Wú) style sword forms.

-We do however have an example of the kind of weapons forms he preferred, because Tung Hu Ling credited his training in Yang Shaohou saber as the foundation for his own advanced single and double saber and stick forms.
-They are vigorous athletic routines that include long leaps, jump kicks, reverse spins, and challenging circles, and are still taught as part of the Tung (Dong) family tai chi advanced curriculum.
-Due to Tung's young age when Yang died, we cannot be certain if Tung trained directly with him or with his students instead, but we do know Tung was a modest man and in the 1950s when asked about the saber forms he had created, he respectfully named a Yang Shaohou form as his source.